 I grant an Order of Possession to the landlord effective 2 days after service on the tenant.

+The landlord must serve this Order on the tenant as soon as possible.
 Should the tenant or anyone on the premises fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.